bsod2528/geralt/README.md

 ## Documentation :

 A proper documentiation will be provided on my website as soon as the rewrite is complete.
-If it takes longer, I will update it with the commands and other features present at that time. [**Click here**](https://bsod2528.github.io/) for the website once it's done.
+If it takes longer, I will update it with the commands and other features present at that time. [**Click here**](https://bsod2528.github.io/Posts/Geralt/) for the website once it's done.

 Thank you for visiting and yeah :D

+## Setup :

+The website provided above provides all necessary details for setting up and running your verry own instance of Geralt.

 ---